 C. Handwashing and respiratory etiquette: CCSP will continue to train (kindergarten students) and provide multiple opportunities for students and staff to wash their hands throughout the school day.
 Students and staff will also have access to hand sanitizer in portable stations and classrooms in each campus.
 D. Cleaning and maintaining healthy facilities, including improving ventilation: CCSP cleaning crews will continue to provide daily cleaning on high touch areas and in classrooms, cafeterias, entryways, hallways, and offices throughout the school day.
 In addition to this, deep cleaning will be provided after school hours twice a week.
 As noted previously, CCSP campuses are upgraded with HEPA filters and UV air filters that kill airborne COVID-19 viruses.
 E. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: CCSP nurses at each campus will continue to conduct contract tracing with the local health department as COVID-19 cases arise in our school community.
 In addition to this, each campus will have designated quarantine rooms to isolate a member of the school community that has tested positive for COVID-19.
 CCSP will follow recommendations from the CDC regarding at-home quarantine time frames.
-F. Diagnostic and screening testing: CSSP will not offer on campus testing for COVID-19.
-Staff members will be provided time as needed to get tested on outside health facilities.
+F. Diagnostic and screening testing: CSSP will offer on campus testing for COVID-19 for all staff members on a weekly basis.
+Students will be tested on a regular basis in the near future.